 This is the circuit diagram for the receiver.
 It handles the RF reception as well as the the motor drive.

 The address pin in the decoder (HT12D) behaves just like that of the the encoder.
-The data is received at the DIN pin from the RF receiver circuit and then this data is checked 3 times (according to the datasheet the data is transmitted 3 times and received 3 times and only if all 3 times the data is same it is decoded) and then decoded and IC checks if the address pin connection of the encoder is same as that of the decoder.
+The data is received at the DIN pin from the RF receiver circuit and then this data is checked 3 times (according to the datasheet the data is transmitted 3 times and received 3 times and only if all 3 times the data is same it is decoded) and then decoded and the IC checks if the address pin connection of the encoder is same as that of the decoder.
 If the address configuration of the decoder matches that in in the received data (from encoder) the data is decoded and latched on to the data pins (D8 to D11).

-This decoded data is then send as control signals to the motor driver IC.
-L293d a dual H-bridge motor driver to be short.
+This decoded data is then sent as control signals to the motor driver IC.
+L293d is a dual H-bridge motor driver to be short.
 It is used to drive the motor in both forward and back ward direction.
 Read about the basics of DC motor drive and their speed control to get a better understanding of this concept.